catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 # Notes concerning the seiler_2024 conversion split by interface

  ## Behavior
+ For all medpc files,
+ - MSN refers to the name of the code file used to produce this session

  In FP Experiments/Behavior,
 - G represents portEntryTs (Port Entry Times)
 - E represents DurationOfPE (Duration of Port Entry)